nikipetrakos/nikipetrakos.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a current Master's student at the University of Washington, studying biostatistics.
+I am a current master's student at the University of Washington, studying biostatistics.

 For more info
 ------